- A course team

 Developing an online course requires team work.
 We suggest you create a course development team to suit your project requirement.
 An effective course team consists of a course coordinator, content expert(s), learning developer and teaching assistant(s).
 To get up to speed quickly; see resource Where to start as a new Teaching Assistant).

 Each course team will be assigned a learning developer from the Extension school who will support you at all phases of the development process.
 You will meet at the kick-off meeting with your learning developer, Extension School product manager and marketing.
 In this kick-off meeting, we will discuss the course team and capacity, set the start date, discuss the initial course development process, plan the first follow up meeting, discuss the platform and marketing strategy (including the ‘About Page’), and set milestone deadlines for the months ahead.

 Enrolments should start as soon as possible, at least 100 days before the start date of the course.
 To encourage many participants to enroll, it’s important to create an About page to promote your course.
 Fill out the About page template – COURSE for individual courses or About page template – PROGRAM for programs.
 The business team of the Extension School will support you with this.
 For more details click on the About Page roadmap.

 Course promotion plan

 Plan to promote your new course using the marketing “menu” and contacting your faculty communication office.

 Workshop course design

 One of the first steps in designing your online course is a workshop.
 The Blueprint is the starting point.
 The workshop is guided by the learning developer.
 The whole course team, including all lecturers and teaching assistants (and preferably some extra people) collaboratively creates a draft course design.

 Here is a template that you can use to plan a week/module of your course.
 Reuse the template for each module in your course.
-If as weeks are planned your course design will be ready and you can start preparing the production phase.
+As these build up you will have your complete course ready to move into the production phase.